dpakGit/DevOps_Traning/MY_KUBERNETES/RBAC/README.md

 ##**Cluster-Scoped Resources**
 Cluster-scoped resources are Kubernetes resources that are not namespaced.
 Cluster-scoped resources may be part of the Kubernetes cluster configuration or may be part of one or more applications.
 K10 can protect and restore cluster-scoped resources together with or separately from applications.

+ **Using RBAC Authorization-Kubernetes**  :- https://kubernetes.io › reference

+A Role always sets permissions within a particular namespace; when you create a Role, you have to specify the namespace it belongs in.
+ClusterRole, by contrast, is a non-namespaced resource.

+**What is the difference between a role and a ClusterRole?** :- https://cloud.google.com

+## A Role defines access to resources within a single Namespace, while a ClusterRole defines access to resources in the entire cluster.
+Roles and ClusterRoles have the same syntax.
+Each has a rules section, where you define the resources the rule applies to and allowed operations for the Role.

+**Can we use RoleBinding with ClusterRole?** :- Learnk8s

+RoleBindings can link ClusterRoles, but they only grant access to the namespace of the RoleBinding.
+ClusterRoleBindings link accounts to ClusterRoles and grant access across all resources.